 James laughed a little.
 "So that's why Janeway can't do it."
 Lena smirked to herself.

 Kathryn put her hands on her hips and she glared at him.
 "What's that suppose to mean?" she said angrily.

 "It'll wake the dead at least, I suppose," James whispered to Lena and Duncan.
 They both giggled.

 "I still heard that!
 How dare you!"
 Kathryn snapped.
 Chakotay put his hand on her shoulder.

 "Calm down Kathryn, don't let him get to you," Chakotay said comfortingly.

 "Fine, I don't know why I keep letting him off," Kathryn muttered.

-"First, you need to get used to the ceremonial clothing," Chakotay said and he handed another PADD to Lena.
+"First," Chakotay said while clearing his throat.
+"You need to get used to the ceremonial clothing," Chakotay said and he handed another PADD to Lena.